Imtiaz-Ali-3612/Resume-Builder/README.md

 # resumeBuilder
- React native mobile application which helps the user to build their CV or resume Mobile
+ React Native & Redux mobile application which helps the user to build their CV or resume Mobile online.

  Front End : React Native